 Major Title offers up to four players to compete in stroke play (everyone playing for the score in a competition), and a solo part in tournaments, but also the match play for two players (each hole won, no matter away from score).
 There is unfortunately only one course and a single golfer to play: it is therefore very limited!
 Top Player's Golf was a reference at the time: three game modes (Stroke Play, Match Play and Nassau Game), four selectable golfers, and two different eighteen-holes courses!
 Not bad, especially since the designers have allowed some fantasy fun enough on some holes!
 Needless to say more, it is way above Major Title that still have its four players game though.

 In Top Player's Golf, it's possible before each shot to see a map of the full hole, a close-up of the green , and a global view -perfect for setting the direction of the shot.
 You can see the wind direction and strength based on the clouds, but no numerical measure is given (whatever be realistic!).
-Three woods, ten irons and a putter are available (same for MT), and the caddie can be checked at any time, which even offers a little speech at the beginning of each hole.
-Once ready, we move to 'Shot': once set the orientation, you can access the power gauge.
+Three woods, ten irons and a putter are available (same for MT), and the caddie can be asked advice at any time.
+Once set the orientation, you can access the power gauge.
 The blue area performs low-powered shots, ideal for approaches.
 The short brown zone performs a full power stroke, while the surrounding green areas are reserved for the spins.
 Top spin or backspin can be added with the control stick.
 Every golfer has a more or less rapid gauge, more or less forgiving inaccuracies.
 It is rather difficult to be precise with this system, but probably not impossible with a little practice.
 Putts are basic: the slope of land is shown in a small window, and all the greens are flat...
 In Major Title, you can't scroll the field and examine the green: there's only the map on the right that can help.
 At the bottom of the screen, four parameters can be set with the B button: club, direction, spin and power.
 A 'Spin' gauge, (whose appearance and speed vary depending on the parameters of the field) is active until you decide to start your swing.
 This determines top spin or back, knowing that the white line represents the neutral and the red areas, a missed shot.
 About putting, the field can lean but also bow in different directions.
 The power must be adjusted finely enough to get the ball in the hole.
-Ultimately, Irem's game offers a much more serious interface leaving less place for chance: it's really amazing!
-Once assimilated, it's fairly comprehensive and above all practical.
+Ultimately, Irem's game offers a much more serious interface leaving less place for chance.

 A much tighter duel than we could expect, as the game of Irem was pretty surprising.
 Not looking like anything special, it's still well thought out and packs a smart interface, simple and effective.
 Also to its credit, the four-player action and a well-proportioned difficulty on 1-P game.
 On the other hand, Major Title is a bit dull and lacks luster: it's too discreet and the realization is simplistic.
 The interface makes the performance to be simpler, more complete and better thought than Top Player's Golf's one, but now, SNK's production looks and sounds way better.
 Colors, zooms, vocals... its realization is a good notch above, no doubt about it.
 What applies to TPG's victory in this comparison, is indeed its life and replay value, with two courses, four golfers and three game modes, where MT has only the bare minimum to oppose.